 If they see us embracing the mainstream culture of Halloween, they’re going to assume that it must be harmless for them to celebrate witches and dress up as devils because—after all—we’re doing it, and we’re Christians.
 Something to think about.
-I mean, seriously, think about it.
+And I mean that seriously.
+Think about it.

-Romans 12:2 tells us this regarding how to think:
+Here’s what God’s word tells us regarding how to think:

-And 1 Corinthians 8:9-11 tells what to consider in choosing our actions:
+And here’s what it tells us to consider regarding our actions: